psychemedia/ipython_magic_folium/README.md

 - `-l`, `--latlong`: latitude and longitude values, comma separated.
 If no value is provided a default location will be used;
 - `-z`, `--zoom` (`default=10`): set initial zoom level;
+- `-a`, `--address`: specify an address (in quotes) and the map will be created, centered on that location, and with a marker locating the address.

 ![](images/folium_magic_demo.png)